Pumpkin Patch Pancakes with Apple Cider Syrup

 I absolutely love the fall season!
 It’s my favorite time of year!
 It seems here in Utah over the past two years we’ve only had 2 weeks of fall weather and then it was winter.
 This year it seemed like one day it was August and we were having hot summer weather.
 The next day it was September and fall weather was here.
 The seasons seemed to completely change over night.
 Hopefully it will last a while.

 Well, as soon as the weather changed I started to get I the mood for food with that fall flavor.
 What could be more fall than the flavor of pumpkins and apple cider?
 I got this idea for pumpkin patch pancakes a year ago on an episode of Studio 5.
-The recipe they shared was a little less exact on ingredients so I came up with this.
+The recipe they shared was a little less exact on ingredients so I came up with what I am sharing.

 Pumpkin Patch Pancakes with Apple Cider Syrup | realmomkitchen.com